meverett/openvat-threejs-viewer/README.md

 the remap info JSON file for VAT playback.

 > [!NOTE]
+> **Separate** VAT textures on export is required as **Packed** files are not yet supported,
-> Separate VAT normal texture files are optional and are unused by the
+> but the VAT normals texture file is optional and unused by the
-> fragment shader, which is a current limitation and TODO.
+> fragment shader.
+This is a current limitation and TODO.
+You don't need to select
+> the VAT normal texture when uploading, but it's harmless if you do.

 ### Examples